Gh0stluko/Gh0stluko/README.md

 - 🛠️ **Tools & Projects**:
     - 🐶 **Petopia Store**: An e-commerce project for pet lovers
     - 🎵 **Beats Platform**: A platform similar to BeatStars, custom-built for sharing beats
-    - 🌆 **AI Content Moderation**: Developing tools to detect inappropriate content in images

 ---

 ## ⚡ Current Projects

 ✨ Building an **e-commerce platform** with Django REST and Next.js.
-✨ Crafting a **Google Chrome audio equalizer extension** with JavaScript.
+ - 🌆 **AI Content Moderation**: Developing tools to detect inappropriate content in images

 ---